 The role of a security guard is to protect people and businesses and to do this, they need to be prepared for any situation.
-In recent years, violence against security guards has frequently hit the headlines, so this raises the question – should security guards wear body armour?
+In recent years, violence against security guards has frequently hit the headlines, so this raises the question – do security guards wear body armour? and would body armour be a benefit as a standard part of security officer uniform in the UK?

 Security Guards clothing can differ depending on the environment that they are working in.
-If the security guard is working in a shop or office, for example, their clothing may be smarter than those guards working on a construction site.
+If the security guard is working in a shop or reception of an office, for example, their clothing may be smarter than those guards working on a construction site.

 Security guards spending all of their time outside and in the dark also wear warm waterproof jackets as well as other waterproof options such as over trousers.
 For dark environments, a hi-vis jacket will help increase the person’s visibility, and a hat can give extra warmth.